 Every organization has valuable data in its possession.
-Whether it’s personal information of employees and customers or R&D information about its next product, this data needs to be properly protected.
+Whether it’s the personal information of employees and customers or R&D information about its next product, this data needs to be properly protected.
 Depending on the type of data in question, this need for protection may arise from data privacy regulations (GDPR, PCI DSS, HIPAA, etc.) or it may need to remain secret in order to ensure that the organization maintains its ability to operate competitively within its industry.

 Despite all of the research and spending in data security, the number of data breaches that occur every week demonstrate that protecting secrets is not a solved problem.
 Most organizations have the basic cyber defenses in place to secure their network; however, in many cases, hackers can still slip by and steal the protected data.

 Most people, when they think of a data breach, think of a hacker breaking through these defenses to steal an organization’s data.
 However, this isn’t always the case.
-In some cases, hackers can bypass these defenses entirely, taking advantage of other vulnerabilities that expose the sensitive data.
+In some cases, hackers can bypass these defenses entirely, taking advantage of other vulnerabilities that expose sensitive data.

 Leaky Supply Chains